The Right Way to Price a Handmade Product (Step-by-Step Formula)

 STEP 1: COVER COSTS

 Your products’ prices must ensure you’re being paid back for the money you spend on your business each month.
-These costs should be where your prices start.
-Not just your production costs, but all costs.
+Not just your production costs, but all costs and wages.

 STEP 3: ADD MARKUP

-Markup allows you to offer discounts and gives your business some extra padding.
-How much of a markup you add will depend on if you plan to sell wholesale, how much of a discount you want to be able to offer customers, and/or how much extra padding you’d like for your business.
+Markup allows you to cover unknown overhead costs (e.g. Etsy fees), offer discounts, and it gives your business some extra padding.
+How much markup you add will depend on your business model, the sales channels you plan to use, whether or not you want to offer free shipping, how well you know your monthly expenses, etc.

 THE WRONG WAY TO PRICE HANDMADE ITEMS